 Lifting the lid – Know your channels and use them appropriately

 Whether you’re going to use them all straight away or not, we think it’s important that you claim your handle (or username) across all channels – Facebook, Twitter, YouTube, LinkedIn, Pinterest, Snapchat, TikTok – so nobody else does.
 Aim for consistency and make sure your handle is the same across them all.

 Before you start, make sure you understand the differences between them all and know what works best for each channel.

 Also think about your audience and the channels they are most likely to use.
-For example, if you’re trying to reach a younger demographic, Instagram and Snapchat need to be your go-tos.
+For example, if you’re trying to reach a younger demographic, Instagram, Snapchat and TikTok need to be your go-tos.